My name is Daryn Jackson.

 For nearly 15 years, I've worked at the intersection of strategy, storytelling, and social change.

-From city government to national political campaigns, inside nonprofits, and across the arts, I lead communications in high-stakes environments where clarity isn't optional and trust is hard-won.
+From city government to national political campaigns, inside nonprofits and across the arts, I lead communications in high-stakes environments where trust is hard-won and clarity isn't optional.

 My story begins in rehearsal rooms.

-As a theater artist, I spent years holding a whole production in mind at once: Knowing how to structure a space to encourage individual creativity while steering each artist toward a shared vision, how one actor's authenticity ripples through an ensemble, how a single bold action can shift the meaning of everything that follows.
+As a theater maker, I hold entire productions in mind at once.
+I structure spaces that encourage individual creativity while steering each artist toward a shared vision.
+I know how one actor's authenticity ripples through an ensemble, and how a single bold action can shift the meaning of everything that follows.

 Strategic Communications